-The purpose of this manual is to provide an orientation to individuals who are appointed to serve on a state regulatory licensing board or commission.
-I believe it is important to help familiarize you with state government, the laws and other matters that relate to the functioning of boards and commissions and the guidelines under which board members should operate.
+This manual was created in an effort to provide individuals who are appointed to serve on a state regulatory licensing board or commission with an orientation.
+The material herein will help familiarize constituents with state government, laws and other matters related to the functioning of boards and commissions, as well as the guidelines under which board members should operate.

 This manual is not intended to answer every question or address every matter that you may face as a board or commission member.
-It is intended to give you basic knowledge regarding operation of most boards and commissions.
-Based on your experience as a member of a board or commission, you may very well have comments or suggestions to improve the manual for future editions.
-This office welcomes your input.
+Rather, it will provide you with basic knowledge regarding the operation of most boards and commissions.
+Should you have comments or suggestions based on your experience as a member of a board of commission, the office welcomes your input.

-As is made clear throughout the manual, boards and commissions do have a variety of resources available to them.
+As mentioned throughout the manual, boards and commissions do have a variety of resources available to them.
 For example, the State Budget Division may be able to provide assistance with regard to financial or budgetary matters.
 Board and commission members should never hesitate to rely on such resources or their legal counsel whenever the prospect presents itself.
-Additionally, please visit the Attorney General's website at http://ag.nv.gov/ for additional manuals to assist you in your position.
+Additionally, additional manuals which may be of assistance board and commission members are available on the Attorney General's website at http://ag.nv.gov/.

-Catherine Cortez Masto Attorney General of Nevada
+Adam Paul Laxalt Attorney General of Nevada